| Title: | Tools for Internationalization and Portability in R Packages |

 Error messages built like

-stop("You gave ", n, " arguments, but ", m, " are needed.")
+stop("You gave ", n, " arguments, but ", m, " are needed.") are

 in general hard for translators – the correct